svelte-reusable-components/svelte-map/README.md

 To then use it, import the link "https://deno.land/x/svelte_map/Maps.svelte" as shown in the usage example.

-After you initiated a snel project and added the code shown below, you are able to see in when running the project with "trex run start".
+After you initiated a snel project and added the code shown below, you are able to see the component when running the project with "trex run start".

 ## Usage Example